frugalware/frugalware.gitlab.io/content/package/munin.md

 sha1sum = "8b810501d89ec368a5cb756ebffb1705798e05f2"
 depends = "['perl-html-template', 'rrdtool>=1.7.1']"
 +++
-Munin is a tool for graphing all sorts of information about one or more servers and displaying it in a web interface.{{< files text="show files" >}}* /etc/logrotate.d/munin
+Munin is a tool for graphing all sorts of information about one or more servers and displaying it in a web interface."

+{{< files text="show files" >}}* /etc/logrotate.d/munin
 * /etc/munin/munin-node.conf
 * /etc/munin/munin.conf
 * /etc/munin/static/definitions.html